dimitri-nicolo/calico/master/networking/dual-tor.md

 -  The static /24 routes are still present as well, but are ignored because of the /32 routes being more specific.

-If you prefer, you can now delete the static loopback routes.

 #### Verify the deployment

 If you examine traffic and connections within the cluster - for example, using `ss` or